 Para.
 3. Right of Search.

-For reasons of safety and security, Carrier may request the passenger to permit a search to be made of his person and his baggage, and may search or have searched the passenger's baggage in his absence if the passenger is not available, for the purpose of determining whether he is in possession of or whether his baggage contains any item described in Paragraph 1(a) above or any arms or munitions which have not been presented to Carrier in accordance with Paragraph 1(b) above.
-If the passenger is unwilling to comply with such request Carrier may refuse to carry the passenger or baggage and the sole recourse against Carrier for the passenger so refused shall be a refund calculated in accordance with Article 11 Paragraph 3.
+For reasons of safety and security, Carrier may request the Passenger to permit searches to be made of his person and his baggage, and may search or have searched the Passenger's baggage in his absence if the Passenger is not available, for the purpose of determining whether he is in possession of or whether his baggage contains any item described in Paragraph 1(a) above or any arms or munitions which have not been presented to Carrier in accordance with Paragraph 1(b) above.
+If the Passenger is unwilling to comply with such request Carrier may refuse to carry the Passenger and/or baggage and the sole recourse against Carrier for the Passenger so refused shall be a refund calculated in accordance with Article 11 Paragraph 3.

 Para.
 4. Checked Baggage.